UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   it](#create-a-python-virtual-environment-and-install-ricgraph-in-it).
 * [Run Ricgraph scripts from the command line or as a cronjob](#run-ricgraph-scripts-from-the-command-line-or-as-a-cronjob).
-* [Use a service unit file to run Ricgraph Explorer](#use-a-service-unit-file-to-run-ricgraph-explorer).
+* [Use a service unit file to run Ricgraph Explorer and the Ricgraph REST API](#use-a-service-unit-file-to-run-ricgraph-explorer-and-the-ricgraph-rest-api).
-* [Use Apache and WSGI to make Ricgraph Explorer accessible from outside your virtual machine](#use-apache-and-wsgi-to-make-ricgraph-explorer-accessible-from-outside-your-virtual-machine).
+* [Use Apache, WSGI, and ASGI to make Ricgraph Explorer and the Ricgraph REST API accessible from outside your virtual machine](#use-apache-wsgi-and-asgi-to-make-ricgraph-explorer-and-the-ricgraph-rest-api-accessible-from-outside-your-virtual-machine).
 * [Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition](#restore-a-neo4j-desktop-database-dump-of-ricgraph-in-neo4j-community-edition).
-* [How to install Ricgraph and Ricgraph Explorer on SURF Research Cloud](#how-to-install-ricgraph-and-ricgraph-explorer-on-surf-research-cloud)
+* [How to install Ricgraph and Ricgraph Explorer on SURF Research Cloud](#how-to-install-ricgraph-and-ricgraph-explorer-on-surf-research-cloud).
 * [How to solve an AttributeError: Neo4jDriver object has no attribute executequery](#how-to-solve-an-attributeerror-neo4jdriver-object-has-no-attribute-executequery).